mariacjones1/henry-viii-wives/README.md

         - Property used to allow sticky positioning in Safari browsers.
 Warning okay to ignore.
     - No other warnings returned.

+### Dev tools - Lighthouse
+- Homepage:
+    - Performance: 94
+    - Accessability: 100
+    - Best Practices: 92
+    - SEO: 100

+- Blog:
+    - Performance: 98
+    - Accessability: 97
+    - Best Practices: 92
+    - SEO: 100

+- More Resources:
+    - Performance: 95
+    - Accessability: 98
+    - Best Practices: 83 > Issues come from external links and embedded video loading and cookies.
+All sites confirmed to load and open in a new tab, and video user controls confirmed to work.
+    - SEO: 100

 ## Deployment
 This site was deployed through GitHib pages using the following steps:
 1. Open the GitHub repository and go to Settings